All emergencies

 Check the alcohol laws of each place you plan to visit.

-Commercial surrogacy is illegal in India.
+Commercial surrogacy is illegal.

 More information: